-Two additional surgical options are useful when combined with reconstructive surgery to restore the breast's appearance: skin-sparing mastectomy and subcutaneous (nipple-sparing) mastectomy before surgery, often to shrink the tumor making it easier to remove.
-Chemotherapy can also be used as the main treatment for cancer that has spread outside the breast and underarm area or spreads widely after initial treatment
+Two additional surgical options are useful when combined with reconstructive surgery to restore the breast's appearance: skin-sparing mastectomy and subcutaneous (nipple-sparing) mastectomy.

-• Chemotherapy: Chemotherapy involves the use of drugs to kill the cancer cells.
+- Chemotherapy: Chemotherapy involves the use of drugs to kill cancer cells.
 If chemotherapy is given after surgery (adjuvant therapy) it can reduce the chance of the cancer returning.
-Neoadjuvant chemotherapy is given

-- Radiation Therapy: Radiation therapy is treatment with high-energy rays to kill or shrink cancer cells.
+Neoadjuvant chemotherapy is given before surgery, often to shrink the tumor making it easier to remove.
+Chemotherapy can also be used as the main treatment for cancer that has spread outside the breast and underarm area or spreads widely after initial treatment. - Radiation Therapy: Radiation therapy is treatment with high-energy rays to kill or shrink cancer cells.
 The radiation may come from outside the body (external radiation) or from radioactive materials placed directly in the tumor (internal or implant radiation).
 Radiation therapy may be used to destroy cancer cells remaining in the breast, chest wall, or underarm area after surgery or, less often, to reduce the size of a tumor before surgery.
-For women with certain types of early-stage breast cancers (especially without the involvement of lymph nodes), a recent study has shown that a shorter course of radiation may be just as beneficial as the traditional, longer course - Hormone Therapy: The female hormone estrogen can increase the growth of breast cancer cells in some women.
-A drug such as tamoxifen, which blocks the effect of estrogen, can be given to counter this growth - Immunotherapy: The HER2/neu protein is a growth-promoting protein found in normal breast cells and most breast cancers.
+For women with certain types of early-stage breast cancers (especially without the involvement of lymph nodes), a recent study has shown that a shorter course of radiation may be just as beneficial as the traditional, longer course. - Hormone Therapy: The female hormone estrogen can increase the growth of breast cancer cells in some women.
+A drug such as tamoxifen, which blocks the effect of estrogen, can be given to counter this growth. - Immunotherapy: The HER2/neu protein is a growth-promoting protein found in normal breast cells and most breast cancers.
 Some breast cancers have too much of this protein which can cause the cancer to grow and spread faster.
 Herceptin can stop the HER2/neu protein from causing breast cancer cell growth.
-It may also help the immune system to better attack the cancer
+It may also help the immune system to better attack the cancer.